-The Brooklyn District Attorney announced last Wednesday that it would conduct its own criminal investigation into the tragic death of a Fort Greene mother of three who was run down by an SUV that apparently ran a red light on July 8.
+The Brooklyn District Attorney announced on Wednesday that it would conduct its own criminal investigation into the tragic death of a Fort Greene mother of three who was run down by an SUV that apparently ran a red light last Thursday.

 The move by Brooklyn DA Charles Hynes came after the NYPD had ruled that there was “no crime committed” when the Ford Explorer slammed into Aileen McKay-Dalton, the 40-year-old mom.

 “People came forward and said that there are some things we should look into,” Hynes’s spokesman Jerry Schmetterer told us.
 “We’re investigating [if] a crime was committed.”

 The announcement came amidst mounting public pressure for a more thorough investigation into the accident at DeKalb and Clinton avenues.

 Friends, neighbors, and Councilwoman Letitia James (D–Fort Greene) say that the NYPD has mishandled the initial investigation by ruling that there was no criminality even though witnesses say the behemoth vehicle that hit McKay-Dalton was speeding and had run a red light.

 Those allegations were front and center during a candle light vigil for McKay-Dalton at the site of the accident on Wednesday afternoon.